 Our sector expertise with specialist lawyers means that we regularly advise on issues involving the negotiation and preparation of Code Agreements, including applications made for interim rights under the Code, alongside renewal and termination of existing Code Agreements.

-If you have any concerns or questions about the Electronic Communications Code or how this decision may impact you or your business, please do not hesitate to get in touch a member of our Telecoms team or with your usual Brodies' contact.
+If you have any concerns or questions about the Electronic Communications Code or how this decision may impact you or your business, please do not hesitate to get in touch with our team of Telecommunications lawyers or with your usual Brodies' contact.

 Contributors